Hokkaido: Colonization of Hokkaido

-After the Meiji colonization of Hokkaido, Meiji Japan depended on prison labour to accelerate the colonization process.
+After the Meiji colonisation of Hokkaido, Meiji Japan depended on prison labour to accelerate the colonisation process.
 The Japanese built three prisons and rendered Hokkaido a prison island, where political prisoners were incarcerated and used as prison labour.
-During the opening ceremony of the first prison, the Ainu name "Shibetsuputo" was replaced with the Japanese name "Tsukigata", as an attempt to "Japanize" Hokkaido's geography.
+During the opening ceremony of the first prison, the Ainu name "Shibetsuputo" was replaced with the Japanese name "Tsukigata", as an attempt to "Japanise" Hokkaido's geography.
 The second prison opened near the Hokutan Horonai coal mine, where Ainu people were forced to work.
 Cheap prison labour played an important role in coal and sulphur mining, as well as road construction in Hokkaido.
-Eventually, several types of indentured labour, Korean labour, child labour and women labour replaced convict labour in Hokkaido.
+Eventually, several types of indentured labour, such as Takobeya labour, Korean labour, child labour and labour from women replaced the convict labour in Hokkaido.
 Working conditions were difficult and dangerous.
-Japan's transition to capitalism depended heavily on the growth of the coal mining sector in Hokkaidō.
-The importance of coal from Hokkaidō increased throughout the First World War, and the mines required a large amount of labourers.
+Japan's transition to capitalism depended heavily on the growth of the coal mining sector in Hokkaido, with its importance increasing throughout World War I, and the mines requiring larger and larger amounts of labourers.

 World War II

-In mid-July 1945, various shipping ports, cities, and military facilities in Hokkaidō were attacked by the United States Navy's Task Force 38.
-On 14–15 July, aircraft operating from the task force's aircraft carriers sank and damaged a large number of ships in ports along Hokkaidō's southern coastline as well as in northern Honshu.
+In mid-July 1945, various shipping ports, cities, and military facilities in Hokkaido were attacked by the United States Navy's Task Force 38.
+On 14–15 July, aircraft operating from the task force's aircraft carriers sank and damaged a large number of ships in ports along Hokkaido's southern coastline as well as in northern Honshu.
 In addition, on 15 July a force of three battleships and two light cruisers bombarded the city of Muroran.
-Before the Japanese surrender was formalized, the Soviet Union made preparations for an invasion of Hokkaidō, but U.S. President Harry Truman made it clear that the surrender of all of the Japanese home islands would be accepted by General Douglas MacArthur per the 1943 Cairo Declaration.
+Before the Japanese surrender was formalized, the Soviet Union made preparations for an invasion of Hokkaido, but US President Harry Truman made it clear that the surrender of all of the Japanese home islands would be accepted by US General Douglas MacArthur per the 1943 Cairo Declaration.

 Present

-Hokkaidō became equal with other prefectures in 1947, when the revised Local Autonomy Act became effective.
-The Japanese central government established the Hokkaidō Development Agency (北海道開発庁, Hokkaidō Kaihatsuchō) as an agency of the Prime Minister's Office in 1949 to maintain its executive power in Hokkaidō.
+Hokkaido became equal with other prefectures in 1947, when the revised Local Autonomy Act became effective.
+The Japanese central government established the Hokkaido Development Agency (北海道開発庁, Hokkaidō Kaihatsuchō) as an agency of the Prime Minister's Office in 1949 to maintain its executive power in Hokkaido.
 The agency was absorbed by the Ministry of Land, Infrastructure and Transport in 2001.
-The Hokkaidō Bureau (北海道局, Hokkaidō-kyoku) and the Hokkaidō Regional Development Bureau (北海道開発局, Hokkaidō Kaihatsukyoku) of the ministry still have a strong influence on public construction projects in Hokkaidō.
+The Hokkaido Bureau (北海道局, Hokkaidō-kyoku) and the Hokkaidō Regional Development Bureau (北海道開発局, Hokkaidō Kaihatsukyoku) of the ministry still have a strong influence on public construction projects in Hokkaido.